 MISTRAS completely handles the inspection, from providing and executing the pigging process, to managing and analyzing the data.
-Inline inspection is a form of Non-Destructive Testing (NDT), as pipelines are unaffected from the procedure.
-Free swimming and tethered inspections are used for different types of pipes but produce the same high-quality results.
-Our inline inspection services (both free swimming and tethered) include:
+Inline inspection is a form of Non-Destructive Testing (NDT) from Onstream, leaving pipelines unaffected from the procedure.
+Free-swimming and tethered inspections are used for different types of pipes but produce the same high-quality results.
+Our inline inspection services (both free-swimming and tethered) include:

 Free Swimming Inline Pipeline Inspection